 The Company regularly commits to and pays advance royalties to its artists and songwriters in respect of future sales.
 The Company accounts for these advance royalty payments under the related guidance in FASB No. 50, "Financial Reporting in the Record and Music Industry" ("FAS 50").
 Under FAS 50, certain advance royalty payments that are believed to be recoverable from future royalties to be earned by the artist or songwriter are capitalized as assets.
 The decision to capitalize an advance to an artist or songwriter as an asset requires significant judgment as to the recoverability of these advances.
 The recoverability of these assets is assessed upon initial commitment of the advance, based upon the Company's forecast of anticipated revenues from the sale of future and existing music and publishing-related products.
-In determining whether these amounts are recoverable, the Company evaluates the current and past popularity of the genre of music that the product is designed to appeal to, and other relevant factors.
+In determining whether these amounts are recoverable, the Company evaluates the current and past popularity of the artist or songwriter, the initial or expected commercial acceptability of the product, the current and past popularity of the genre of music that the product is designed to appeal to, and other relevant factors.
 Based upon this information, the portion of such advances that are believed not to be recoverable is expensed.
 All advances are assessed for recoverability continuously and at minimum on a quarterly basis.